krbarounis/NTY-bestsellers-classification-project/README.md

 ![](/Plots/Confusion_Matrix_Log.png)

-The confusion matrix shows that the model correctly predicted 41 positives and 202 negatives, while incorrectly classifying 20 negatives and 67 positives for a final accuracy score of ~74%.
+The confusion matrix shows that the model correctly predicted 41 positives and 202 negatives, while incorrectly classifying 20 negatives and 67 positives for a **final accuracy score of ~74%**.
 Given the class imbalance of the data set, the model performed better when classifying the more frequent class (negatives).

 ![](/Plots/ROC_AUC.png)